MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1_1/nf-d2d1_1-id2d1properties-setvalue(uint32,d2d1_property_type,const byte,uint32).md

 ## -description

-Sets the given value by using the property index.
+Sets the corresponding  property by index.

 ## -parameters